industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

    ![IIH_InsightsHub](graphics/IIH5.png)

-   The Insights Hub Tenant Administrator has to create them and assign the role "mdsp:core:Admin3rdPartyTechUser", to allow the IIH to update the asset model in Insights Hub.
+   The Insights Hub Tenant Administrator has to create them and assign the role "mdsp:core:Admin3rdPartyTechUser", to allow IIH to update the asset model in Insights Hub.
 More information can be found in the [IIH documentation](https://cache.industry.siemens.com/dl/dl-media/582/109803582/att_1087779/v6/EdgeApp_CommonConfigurator_en-US/en-US/index.html#treeId=487dc5ea471ae3fbdfb56d715301dad7) and [here](https://documentation.mindsphere.io/MindSphere/apps/operator-cockpit/application-credentials-for-API-applications.html)

    Enter the certificate details and upload the certificate and key.
-Information on how to create connector certificates can be found [here](https://documentation.mindsphere.io/MindSphere/howto/howto-onboard-mindconnect-mqtt.html) and [here](https://documentation.mindsphere.io/MindSphere/howto/howto-managing-ca-certificates.html)
+Information on how to create connector certificates can be found [here](https://documentation.mindsphere.io/MindSphere/howto/howto-onboard-mindconnect-mqtt.html), [here](https://documentation.mindsphere.io/MindSphere/howto/howto-managing-ca-certificates.html) and [here](https://documentation.mindsphere.io/MindSphere/howto/howto-obtaining-auto-generated-agent-certificate.html)

    Lastly, save the configuration.